 The Organizer #5 | Impact

-How do I get excited about impact?
+How do I get excited about impact when the word is sooooo boring?
 Impact is the best part of public interest work.
 It is the change that results from your work — like justice, safety, and clean water.
+Studying it makes you better at what you do.
+It feeds your need for stories.
+And it keeps you going.

-Everything you do, from the services you offer to the way you hold your board meetings, can help create impact.
+Everything you do — from the services you offer to the way you hold your board meetings — can help create impact.
+Every task on your “to do” list this week has the potential to change someone’s life for the better or shape the future for the better.

 Thinking about impact, being aware of our impact, measuring impact … those actions are important.
 How else can we make sure our work is actually making a difference?
-How else will we know that difference is a good difference?
+How else will we know that difference we are making is a good difference?
+Studying impact makes us better at what we do.
+Talking about impact gets more people engaged in creating change.

-That’s what a story is.
-Pick a starting point.
-Ask “And then what happened?”
-Keep asking until your curiosity is satisfied and the original situation feels resolved.
+Try it yourself: Pick any starting point, a moment in time when you faced problem or challenge or mystery.
+Ask “and then what happened?”
+Answer yourself.
+Keep asking and keep answering the same question until your curiosity is satisfied and the original situation feels resolved.
 End story.

-The most common impact measures are just suggestions for interesting characters and plot points.
+The most common impact measures are really suggestions for interesting characters and plot points.

 Want to tell a story about conservation?
-You’ll probably need to talk about geographic spaces or ecosystems.
-Area is another common impact measure.
+You’ll probably need to talk about geographic spaces or ecosystems and how they’ve been changed.
+You’re really just talking about places with unique histories and characteristics — setting, in literature terms.

 Know your limits

-There are limits to what we can measure.
-There are dangers to only doing work that is easy to measure.
-Those limits are good to keep in mind.
+There are limits to what we can measure, and it can be tempting to focus on work that is easy to measure.
+Those limits and temptations are good to keep in mind.

 There are oodles of reasons why measuring impact is helpful to organizations.
 One important reason doesn’t get enough airtime, and that’s burnout.